Henry Carnegie Phipps: Thoroughbred racing and breeding

 The Wheatley Stable was the nom de course for a Thoroughbred racing partnership formed in 1926 by Gladys Mills Phipps and her brother, Ogden Livingston Mills.
 They became a major owner and breeder in Thoroughbred racing with numerous champions including 1957 American Horse of the Year Bold Ruler who went on to be an eight-time Leading sire in North America and whose progeny included the legendary Secretariat.

-Phipp's daughter and her husband Stuart also became involved in the sport of thoroughbred racing and most notably bred and raced the ill-fated Ruffian, a U.S. Racing Hall of Fame inductee widely regarded as one of the greatest fillies in racing history.
+Phipp's daughter Barbara and her husband Stuart also became involved in the sport of thoroughbred racing and most notably bred and raced the ill-fated Ruffian, a U.S. Racing Hall of Fame inductee widely regarded as one of the greatest fillies in racing history.

 Personal life

-In December 1907, Phipps was married to Gladys Livingston Mills (1883–1970) at her parents' home in Staatsburg, New York.
+In December 1907, Phipps married Gladys Livingston Mills (1883–1970) at her parents' home in Staatsburg, New York.
 Gladys was the daughter of famed financier Ogden Mills and the twin sister of Beatrice, who married Bernard Forbes, 8th Earl of Granard.
 Her brother Ogden was the 50th U.S. Secretary of the Treasury.
 As a wedding present, her father bought them a marble‐fronted townhouse at East 85th Street and Fifth Avenue.
-They also had a home Westbury, which reportedly cost $800,000, a home in Palm Beach, Florida known as Hearnaw.
+They also had a home Westbury, which reportedly cost $800,000, a home in Palm Beach, Florida, known as Heamaw.
 Together, they were the parents of: